 Photo by Max Gordon

 I’m a journalist and author based between Beirut, Lebanon and New York City.
-I received a master’s degree from Columbia University’s Graduate School of Journalism in 2011, after which I began reporting feature stories and producing multimedia for outlets including The Atlantic, NBC News, The Nation, Newsweek, Esquire, New York, Harpers, Foreign Policy, Village Voice, VICE and Vox.com.
-My goal is to write about people existing in extreme circumstances–instead of focusing exclusively on the politics of conflict, I try to convey how political strife affects the humans involved.
+An alumna of Columbia University’s Graduate School of Journalism, I report feature stories and produce multimedia for outlets including The Atlantic, NBC News, The Nation, Newsweek, Esquire, New York, Harpers, Foreign Policy, Village Voice, VICE and Vox.com.
+My goal is to write about people existing in extreme circumstances.
+Instead of focusing exclusively on the politics of conflict, I try to convey how political strife affects the humans involved.
 I’ve covered a wide range of topics including the war against ISIS in Iraq, child suicide among Syrian refugees and Hezbollah’s position in Lebanon.
 In Egypt and Turkey, I reported on anti-government protests.

 My book The Hostage’s Daughter, a memoir and investigation of my father Terry Anderson’s seven-year captivity by terrorists in Lebanon, was published by HarperCollins on October 4, 2016.
 The Hostage’s Daughter won a Nonfiction Book Award, two International Book Awards and has been optioned for film.